-It’s good to know that, even though life changes, signs of when you should include recovery exercises are fairly consistent.
+It’s good to know that, even though life changes, the signs of when you should include recovery exercises are fairly consistent.
 I’ll give you a few tips on what you can look out for to determine what you need to do.
 Increased muscle stiffness or soreness is a common sign that recovery exercises are needed.

 Increased stiffness and muscle soreness can result from a high volume of difficult workouts with too little or no rest or workouts that are overly intense.
 When heavyweights are combined with a lack of stretching, the problems can be compounded.
-A good way to avoid this is by replacing a heavyweight training day with lighter weights.
+A good way to avoid this is by replacing a heavyweight training day with one with lighter weights.

 You could also do a workout using only cable exercises and avoid weights.
-Using cables or resistance bands/tubing is ideal for recovery exercises, as they are low-impact on the joints and provide an adequate stimulus for your muscles.
+Using cables, resistance bands, or tubing is ideal for recovery exercises, as they are low-impact on the joints and provide an adequate stimulus for your muscles.